-TOMMY transforms ordinary Wi‑Fi devices into powerful motion sensors that detect movement through walls and obstacles.
-Easy to install, integrates seamlessly with Home Assistant or Matter, and creates zone-based motion sensors perfect for smart home automations.
+TOMMY transforms ordinary Wi‑Fi devices into motion sensors that detect movement through walls and obstacles.
+It's fully local and self-hosted with no cloud components.
+All processing happens on your network.
+Easy to install, integrates with Home Assistant or Matter, and creates zone-based motion sensors for smart home automations.

 Motion is sensed through walls and obstacles, which allows devices to be hidden in closets, cupboards, or anywhere out of sight.